anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 <a name="10.1"></a>
 ## 10.1 Introduction

-This chapter is dedicated to identifying the challenges and gaps found in the course the development--to ensure the reference model is adding the strategic and tactical value intended over time.
+This chapter is dedicated to identifying the challenges and gaps found in the course of the development--to ensure the reference model is adding the strategic and tactical value intended over time.
 Should a challenge or gap not be identified and it is not already addressed in the model itself, the community may assume it will remain an unknown and, therefore, the community is welcomed to engage with and raise an issue with the appropriate working group(s) to close the gap.
 In this manner, the Reference Model can continuously improve.

 <a name="10.2"></a>
 ## 10.2 Challenges